mroosmalen/nanosv/README.md

 ### LAST mapping

 The current version of NanoSV uses LAST mapping data.
+LAST is able to map the reads in *non-overlapping* split segments.
 We are working to make NanoSV compatible with other mappers, e.g. BWA MEM, in newer releases.

 #### LAST installation